KatherineWasmer/chess-challenge-2025/README.md

 **configure_lichess_csv.py:** This Python script parses the LiChess puzzle data into an interpretable CSV format for data analysis, manipulation, and JSON conversion for LLM prompting.

+**jsonl_conversion_example.ipynb:** A notebook showing how to convert LiChess data into JSON lines compatible for training an LLM.
+The output can be found in the data folder.